aOdoom/preterm-birth-analysis/README.md

 ## Results

 The dataset included approximately 2.9 million singleton births.
+Figure 1 shows preterm rates across variables.
 Table 1 shows characteristics by preterm status.
 Table 2 shows unadjusted and adjusted odds ratios for all predictors.
-To examine education associations more closely, sequential models were fit by adding covariates in stages.
+To examine education associations more closely, sequential models were fit by adding covariates in stages (Table 3).

 Higher education was associated with lower odds of preterm birth for both maternal and paternal education.
 After adjustment, paternal education showed a slightly stronger association than maternal education at every degree level.
 A paternal bachelor's degree was associated with 22% lower odds of preterm birth (OR: 0.78), compared with 16% lower for a maternal bachelor's degree (OR: 0.84).
 The protective association was similar for master's and doctoral degrees.